sara-ali5/SwagLabs-Selenium-Automation/README.md

 1. Open the project in IntelliJ IDEA.
 2. Make sure Maven dependencies are installed.
+3. Make sure the required JDK is configured.
-3. Open `runner.xml`.
+4. Open `runner.xml`.
-4. Run the TestNG suite.
+5. Run the configured TestNG suite.

 ---

 ## Run Using Maven

-Install dependencies and build the project:
+Clean and build the project:

 ```bash
 mvn clean install